great-expectations/great_expectations/docs/terms/evaluation_parameter.md

 ### Relationship to other objects

-Evaluation Parameters are used in Expectations when Validating data.  <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> use <TechnicalTag relative="../" tag="validation_action" text="Actions" /> to store Evaluation Parameters in the <TechnicalTag relative="../" tag="evaluation_parameter_store" text="Evaluation Parameter Store" />.
+Evaluation Parameters are used in Expectations when Validating data.  <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> use <TechnicalTag relative="../" tag="action" text="Actions" /> to store Evaluation Parameters in the <TechnicalTag relative="../" tag="evaluation_parameter_store" text="Evaluation Parameter Store" />.

 ## Use cases